519 672 2121

 Close mobile menu

-On March 31, 2025, a US bankruptcy court rejected another plan by a Johnson & Johnson subsidiary to use bankruptcy to address talcum powder claims filed against J&J by cancer victims.
+On March 31, 2025, a US bankruptcy court rejected another plan by a Johnson & Johnson (J&) subsidiary to use bankruptcy proceedings to address talcum powder claims filed against J&J by cancer victims.

-Following this latest dismissal – the third rejected proposal brought by a J&J subsidiary in an effort to use the US bankruptcy system to resolve talc lawsuits – Johnson & Johnson has announced it will forego settlement talks with plaintiff lawyers and will now actively litigate the civil suits against them in the US, potentially finally allowing thousands of victims to have their day in court.
+Following this latest dismissal – the third rejected proposal brought by a J&J subsidiary in an effort to use the US bankruptcy system to resolve talc-related lawsuits – Johnson & Johnson has announced1 it will forego settlement talks with plaintiff lawyers and will now actively litigate the civil suits against them in the US, potentially finally allowing thousands of victims to have their day in court.
+The decision underscores the growing scrutiny of corporate liability pharmaceutical lawsuits.

 Cancer victims who used discontinued talcum powder are pursuing justice against J&J